d180cf/dcnn-eval/README.md

 # Features

-The input to the DCNN will be a list of planes with features or in other terms in will be a tensor of shape `[F, N, N]` where `F` is the number of features and `N x N` is the area that these features are computed for.
-Each `N x N` frame is a matrix composed of `0`s and `1`s only.
+The input to the DCNN will be a list of planes with features or in other terms in will be a tensor of shape `[N, N, F]` where `F` is the number of features and `N x N` is the area that these features are computed for.
+A reasonable choice would be `11 x 11` or `9 x 9` because most tsumegos fit in this area.

 The features are:

-- If the location is outside the board.
+- location is outside the board
-- If the stone is black.
+- stone is black
-- If the stone is white.
+- stone is white
-- If stone belongs to the target block.
-- If the stone is in atari, i.e. it has only 1 liberty.
+- stone is in atari, i.e. it has only 1 liberty
-- If the stone has adjcent stones of the same color.
+- stone has adjcent stones of the same color

 More features to be implemented:

-- If the stone can be captured in a ladder (aka the lambda-1 sequence).
+- stone can be captured in a ladder (aka the lambda-1 sequence)
-- If the stone can be captured with a net (aka the lambda-2 sequence).
+- stone can be captured with a net (aka the lambda-2 sequence)
-- If this location is the center of a nakade shape.
+- location is the center of a nakade shape
-- If the stone is surely alive, i.e. belongs to the outer wall or to an alive shape.
+- safe group, i.e. stone belongs to the outer wall or to an alive shape
-- Some sort of eye-detection, heuristics and so on.
+- some sort of eye-detection, heuristics and so on

 # DCNN

-Then this set of feature tensors is fed to a Python script that uses TensorFlow to find the DCNN parameters.
+This set of feature tensors is fed to a Python script that uses TensorFlow to find the DCNN parameters.

 Once the DCNN parameters are found, it can be used in the tsumego